Kesh-web/Digitalocean-vm-tutorial/README.md

 <img src= Assets/upload-an-image.png style='width: 50%;'>

-We will be choosing San Francisco 3 as the datacenter
+We will be choosing San Francisco 3 as the Datacenter

 <img src= Assets/choose-datacenter.png style='width: 50%;'>